turingschool/curriculum/source/topics/decorators.markdown

 But since decorators are objects, that's not an issue.
 We can use modules and mix them into the decorator classes.

-For instance, we can create an `app/decorators/icon_decorations.rb` and define this module:
+For instance, we can create `app/decorators/icon_decorations.rb` and define this module:

 ```ruby
 module IconLinkDecorations